HumanSignal/label-studio/docs/source/guide/tasks.md

 label-studio init --input-path=my_tasks.txt --input-format=text --label-config=config.xml
 ```

-In a common scenario, you may use only one input data stream (or in other words only one [object tag](/tags) specified in label config).
+In a typical scenario, you may use only one input data stream (or in other words only one [object tag](/tags) specified in label config).
 In this case, you don't need to use JSON format, but simply write down your values in a plain text file, line by line, e.g.

 ```text
 this is a first task